lala002-brin/BRIN_ComChem_workshop/Readme_1.md

 Press Enter.

 ## Sending Your Preparation Job from Your Laptop
-To send files from your laptop to the remote directory using SCP (Secure Copy Protocol), type the following command:
+To send files from your laptop to the remote directory using SCP (Secure Copy Protocol), type the following command (in your laptop):
 ```
 scp ~/Downloads/id_ws000i wsbrinapctp0i@login2.hpc.brin.go.id:/mgpfs/home/wsbrinapctp0i/workshop_yasara/